How To Download iPhone/iPad Apps Without Using an Apple ID

 The upside is that you can use alternative app stores, install any app you like, and gain access to iOS core files.
 The downside is that jailbreaking voids your warranty, and you don’t always know what you’re installing.
 If you’re paying $1000 for an iPhone X, do you really want to void the warranty?
 Do you really want to risk it with malware?
 Jailbreaking your advice is not a good idea.

 While the App Store ecosystem may be restrictive, it is so Apple can ensure the quality and safety of apps.
 You won’t get that with jailbroken apps.

 Use an Older Version of iTunes Released by Apple That Still Supports the App Store

-The real alternative that works, will not void your warranty and maintains the safety and security of your device is to use an older version of iTunes.
-In answer to the cry of the millions of people lamenting the loss of the App Store in iTunes 12.7, Apple has released iTunes 12.6.3.
+The best alternative that will not void your warranty and maintains the safety and security of your device is to use an older version of iTunes.
+In answer to the cry of the millions of people lamenting the loss of the App Store in iTunes 12.7, Apple has released iTunes 12.6.2.

-Officially, the reason for the changes was to support enterprises who used iTunes to manage multiple devices but anyone can use it.
+Officially, the reason for the changes was to support enterprises that used iTunes to manage multiple devices, but anyone can use it.
 Here’s how you can deploy apps in a business environment with iTunes: